• Girlsnbeauty Icons

 What can you do?

-First of thing is it will be better to consult with the doctor.
-The main reason for the change in the colour of the blood is the number of times it takes to cycle out of the body.
+The first thing is that it will be better to consult with the doctor.
+The main reason for the change in the color of the blood is the number of times it takes to cycle out of the body.

 But not every time!
 Sometimes, it might also be a sign of other underlying conditions.
 It might also be the infection if there is a foul order to the vagina discharge.